 Graphic courtesy of Ephéméride Anarchiste

 Italy: Silvia Pisacane (1852-1888) dies, in Naples.
 Daughter of the revolutionary Carlo Pisacane, Silvia was involved with the Matese anarchist insurrection in 1877.
 Giovanni Bovio writes: "lì sospiro ultimo della tronca giovinezza mandai a Sapri.
 Fui Silvia Pisacane."
 1877 Silvia Pisacane interviene presso Nicotera, divenuto Ministro degli Interni, a favore di un gruppo di anarchici del Matese.

 1888. il 17 settembre, a nemmeno trentasei anni, Silvia muore a Napoli.
 Giovanni Bovio scrive sulla sua lapide

 1890 -- US: United Mine Workers of America (UMWA) miners union issues a strike call to its 9,000 members.
 Within one week, 125,000 hard-coal coal miners are off their jobs & 96% of coal mine production ceases.

 1892 -- Argentina: US marines land in Buenos Aires during a revolution (-Apr.
 1893).

 1894 -- The first George Bernard Shaw play produced in US, "Arms & the Man," opens in NY.

-1897 -- US: Portland editor A. J. Pope arrested & jailed for sending "obscene" material in the anarchist Firebrand through the mail.
+1897 -- US: Portland editor A. J. Pope arrested & jailed for sending "obscene" material (a poem by Walt Whitman) in the anarchist Firebrand through the mail.
 Abe Isaak & Henry Addis, the other Firebrand editors, are arrested within the next few days on the same charge.

 1900 -- US: Ton of Trouble?
 100,000 Pennsylvania anthracite coal miners go on strike.